Alyse Perez de Pedilla – 15th August 1355

 ‘And is that a problem?’

 ‘I think it is.
-The fact that I am here in Aquitaine pretending to be Ximene tells me a lot.’
-She forced a shrug.
-‘Ximene is not committed to a marriage to the prince.
-Then, to my surprise, Joan has warned me off any entanglement with the Prince, She tells me she intends to marry him herself and she wants to be Queen of England and to found a dynasty of English kings.
+‘Ximene is not committed to a marriage to the Prince but now Joan has specifically warned me off any entanglement with the Prince.
+The arrangements at the embassy and the Prince’s visits tell me a lot but now she has told me quite openly me she intends to marry him herself.
+She wants to be Queen of England and to found a dynasty of English kings.
 No mention of Aquitaine or Occitan.
 No consideration of how long the people of Aquitaine will be content to be ruled by a foreigner.’

 ‘You think it is that serious?’